graphaware/recommendations-meetup/README.md

 ---------------

 1. Clone this repository: `git clone https://github.com/graphaware/recommendations-meetup.git`
+2. `cd recommendations-meetup`
+3. `mvn clean test`, the build should be successful
-2. Open in your favourite IDE, preferable IntelliJ IDEA (we can help you with that)
+4. Open in your favourite IDE, preferable IntelliJ IDEA (we can help you with that)
-3. Start hacking
+5. Start hacking

 Generating Sample Data
 ----------------------